DRAWINGS OF CLAY Exhibition Jan-Feb 2019

 My focus is often decorative elements - that something is about adornment or decoration.
 Opposite to 'Less is more', which has long been a concept in which decoration has been scrapped away, and the word decoration is a scorn.
 Then in my pieces, appear a 'decorative' simple and sometimes a bit naive form language.

 MY EMBROIDERIES are 'heirlooms', found pieces of dyed fabric attached white crocheted border, on which coloured surfaces are sewn with chain stitching.

 There is no signature, so the composition works regardless of how it is moved and turned.

 I found the fabric in an old bureau left in a nursing home.
 In one of the drawers lay finished handicrafts.
 The lady had been very active in crochet and embroidery.
 When I looked down in the drawer it was like opening a treasure chest full of gold.

 Unlike before, my basic material is made by someone else, so it already has a story.
 The fact that I sew images on gives it a new story.

-I am fascinated by drawings and the character of the line, - architectural and urban spaces, buildings in the city and their architectural processes.
-How windows and doors etc. are placed in relation to each other and the beautiful when it all harmonises and interacts."
+I am fascinated by drawings and the character of the line, - architectural and urban spaces, buildings in the city and their architectural processes. - How windows and doors are placed in relation to each other and the beauty when it all harmonise and interact."

 TECHNIQUE AND MATERIAL